Modeling and Discovering Direct Causes for Predictive Models: Introduction

-Once we represented the predictive models as graphs, the \emph{direct causes} for predictions on the outcome \(Y\) become exactly the parents of \(Y\) in the causal graph.
-Understanding the direct causes for model predictions has a wide range of applications.
+Once a causal graph is obtained, the \emph{direct causes} for predictions on the outcome \(Y\) become exactly the parents of \(Y\) in the graph.
+Identifying the direct causes for model predictions has a wide range of applications.
 First, it provides insights into which features contribute to the predictions, which has vast implications for model explainability and fairness; see, e.g.,~\citep{inffus/AliAEMACGSRH23,kdd/Ribeiro0G16,ecai/DarwicheH20,barocas-hardt-narayanan,aistats/ZafarVGG17}.
-Second, identifying features that do not directly cause the predictions allows us avoid unnecessary data collections, which reduces the cost on data acquisition; see, e.g.,~\citep{jssam/smad007,Traskcost}.
-Our main question becomes: how can we discover these direct causes from data (on the features and outcome)?
-To answer this question, we first propose two assumptions on the data distribution that ensure the direct causes are discoverable (uniquely determined).
-Under both assumptions, the direct causes form a \emph{Markov boundary} of the outcome --- a notion introduced in~\citep{pearl1988-textbook} that has been studied extensively since then.
-This immediately offers us sound and complete methods for discovering direct causes based on leveraging the existing algorithms for discovering Markov boundaries.
-One of these assumptions also simplifies the procedure of discovering direct causes, which improves the computational efficiency of the discovery process.
-Moreover, we introduce an independence rule that can be integrated with the existing algorithms to further speed up the discovery process as we demonstrate both theoretically and empirically.
+Second, identifying features that do not directly cause the predictions allows us avoid unnecessary data collections in the future, which reduces the cost on data acquisition; see, e.g.,~\citep{jssam/smad007,Traskcost}.
+Our main question becomes: how can we discover these direct causes from data?
+To answer the question, we first propose two assumptions on the data distribution that ensure the direct causes are discoverable (uniquely determined).
+Under either assumption, the direct causes form a \emph{Markov boundary} of the outcome --- a notion introduced in~\citep{pearl1988-textbook} that has been studied extensively since then.
+By leveraging existing algorithms for discovering Markov boundaries, we develop \emph{sound and complete} methods for discovering direct causes.
+We show that one of the assumptions further simplifies the discovery process, leading to more efficient discovery algorithms.
+Another contribution of this work is the introduction of a novel independence rule, which, when integrated with existing algorithms, further accelerates the discovery process as we demonstrate both theoretically and empirically.